codesnippetspro/code-snippets/readme.txt

 * Stable version released.

 == Upgrade Notice ==

+= 2.9.5 =
+Fixed issue with saving snippets on multisite

 = 2.8.5 =
 Prevents snippets from displaying twice in snippets table on multisite